Where to Eat Thai Food In London guide image

 photo credit: Aleksandra Boruch

 Singburi is hot in every sense of the word.
-Getting a table at the cash-only BYOB Thai spot in Leytonstone is no mean feat.
-Nor is powering through its legendary daily changing specials board that will likely KO everyone from the performative hot sauce lover to the genuine chilli enthusiast.
+Getting a table at the cash-only, BYOB Thai spot in Leytonstone is no mean feat.
+Nor is powering through its legendary daily changing specials board.
 Everything on that board is sensational.
 The famous moo krob, a plate of perfectly rendered cubes of crisp, fat pork belly, coated in a fierce and pungent mixture of chilli and basil, is addictive and will turn everyone at the table into hyenas.
-In fact, there's not much point in conversation at Singburi.
+And the goong pad bai cha plu is one of the most consistently excellent curries in London.
+In fact, there's not much time nor point in conversation at Singburi.
 Fantastic and fiery food is the focus.

 Kiln isn’t just one of the best Thai-influenced restaurants in London.
-It’s one of the best restaurants in London full stop.
+It’s one of the best restaurants in Soho full stop.
 The bar is where you want to be at this spot on Brewer Street, where the clay pots sizzle on open flames in front of your eyes, and a bead of sweat forms on your forehead as you take another bite of ox heart laab.
-Nothing here is watered down.
-It’s not a wishy-washy take on Thai food, it’s fully charged, chilli-heavy stuff.
-It’s perfect whether you’re with a friend sharing a duck curry and pork and crab glass noodles, or pitching up on your own.
+It’s fully charged, chilli-heavy stuff and perfect whether you’re with a friend sharing a duck curry and pork and crab glass noodles, or pitching up on your own.

 RESERVE A TABLE